Breeze of July: Plot

 Lan-Xian goes to Shanghai and meets her aunt and mother's old friends.
 Before she leaves, she sends a SMS to Da-Tou and returns the house key to him.
 She then learns that her mother's friends were asked to go to Hong Kong, too, but they stayed behind and got married.
 She then learns that her brother's name Mao Ming is a street name in Shanghai and her own name is a transliteration of the name Lyceum from Shanghai's Lyceum Theatre.
 Meanwhile, Da-Tou and Lan-Xian tries to call but never able to actually contact each other.

 Finally, Da-Tou calls and Lan-Xian receives the call.
 But due to poor reception, she returns the call to Da-Tou from a pay phone.
-He tells her that her mom's London Plane will be chopped down today.
+He tells her that her mom's London plane will be chopped down today.
 He then asks her to return to Hong Kong and never run away again, as he believes they can find a solution to her problems.
 Before she can answer, she runs out of credit and the phone hangs up.
-As soon as the call is hung up, the London Plane her mom planted in Hong Kong is chopped down.
-Lan-Xian looks around her and sees the entire road lined with London Planes.
+As soon as the call is hung up, the London plane her mom planted in Hong Kong is chopped down.
+Lan-Xian looks around her and sees the entire road lined with London planes.

+Production

+Filming started in October 2006 and took place over five days in Hong Kong and five days in Shanghai.
+For six months, production was suspended before being restarted since there were funding problems.

+Reception

+Breeze of July received positive reviews.
+The Macao Daily News praised Breeze of July, writing that "the director avoided pretentious or obscure storytelling" and "honoured the rhythm of the original work, conveying the parent-child bond through a subdued approach that focused on the characters' inner states, often via voiceover, resulting in a surprisingly appealing film".
+The Hong Kong Economic Times called the film "rich in Hong Kong elements and local sentiments" and said "it captures those unspoken understandings unique to us Hongkongers".